butfirstchai.com

 Where is fesenjan from?

-Khoresh-e Fesenjān sometimes spelt fesenjan or fesenjoon is a stew (khoresh) from Northern Iran where Persian pomegranates grow abundantly.
+Khoresh-e Fesenjān, sometimes spelt fesenjan or fesenjoon, is a stew (khoresh) from Northern Iran where Persian pomegranates grow abundantly.

 What is a good substitute for walnuts?

-What does Fesenjen taste like?
+What does Fesenjan taste like?

 What is the best substitute for Pomegranate Molasses?